Siraphop4328/Bank-Management/README.md

 **Next time**

-Save/load accout data to/from a file
+-Save/load accout data to/from a file

-GUI impliment
+-GUI impliment